michelle-morin/forest-explorer/README.md

 * ``dotnet ef database update``
 * ``dotnet watch run``

-In a separate Terminal or PowerShell window, enter the following commands at the root of the ``forest-park-trails`` directory to run the React client front-end:
+In a separate Terminal or PowerShell window, enter the following commands at the root of the ``forest-explorer`` directory to run the React client front-end:
 * ``cd client``
 * ``npm install``
 * ``npm start``